 (The On-Ramp To IoT series is based on the Prototyping Connected Devices webinar co-presented by Todd Zielinski and Bill Horan and hosted by O’Reilly.
-Read posts #2, Getting Connected and Communicating; #3, Selecting a Cloud Provider; and #4, Prototyping Your Connected Device.)
+Read the other posts: Getting Connected and Communicating, Selecting a Cloud Provider, and Prototyping Your Connected Device.)

 It’s no secret IoT devices are on the rise.
 Only a few years ago mobile devices and PCs were the denizens of the Internet.
 Now we’re seeing everything from doorbells to washing machines that connect.

 This trend is only going to grow.
 By 2020, there will be about 30 billion connected devices.
 Samsung’s CEO went so far as to say that within five years, 90% of the company’s product line will be connected.

 IoT is where we’re headed — and there’s a lot of development work to be done and a lot of different ways to do it.
 As long as the costs of networking components, processors, and infrastructure continue to decrease, we’ll continue to see rapid adoption and expansion into new markets.
 These changes are also making it easier for developers of all levels to try their hand at IoT product development.

 Bresslergroup has been asked to develop IoT products ranging from home automation devices to medical tools to niche products like the Bruvelo app-connected coffee maker.
 In this post, the first of four in a series on developing Internet of Things prototypes, we’ll cover the basic anatomy of an IoT device and share our integrated development process — our framework for developing IoT devices quicker and smarter.
 Because in the IoT world, where the technology landscape can shift in a matter of months, you’ve got to be quick!